mintty/mintty/wiki/Tips.md

 Note: The emoji style attribute sets the display preference for a number of characters that have emojis but would be displayed with text style by default (e.g. decimal digits).

+Note: Text attributes can be disabled with option SuppressSGR (see manual).

 As a fancy add-on feature for text attributes, mintty supports distinct colour attributes for combining characters, so a combined character